 German Africa Award

-Since 1993, the German Africa Foundation (DAS) has been honouring outstanding personalities of the African continent who have made a special contribution to democracy, peace, human rights, sustainable development, art and culture or the social concerns in Africa with the German Africa Award.
+Since 1993, the German Africa Foundation (DAS) has been honouring outstanding personalities of the African continent who have made a special contribution to democracy, peace, human rights, sustainable development, environment, scientific research, art and culture or the social concerns in Africa with the German Africa Award.
 With this award, we aim to raise public awareness and interest in new developments in Africa and to contribute to a differentiated image of Africa.
 At the same time, by awarding the German Africa Award, the DAS also promotes a nuanced perception of the neighbouring continent.